Price & Offers

 1. Trade Discount

 Used between businesses (B2B).
 A manufacturer might offer a wholesaler a discount from the catalog price.
 This affects the starting markup calculation for the retailer.
+Managing these margins is key to growing your Net Worth.

 2. Cash Discount